tamannachopraaa/Vehicle-Parking-App/README.md

 The **Vehicle Parking App** is designed to streamline the process of managing multiple parking lots and booking parking spots.
 It supports two roles:

-- **Admin** (superuser): Can create/edit/delete parking lots, manage parking spots, and view system-wide reports.
+- **Admin**: Can create/edit/delete parking lots and manage parking spots.
-- **User**: Can register/login, book the first available parking spot in a chosen lot, and release it after use.
+- **User**: Can register/login, book the first available parking spot in a chosen lot and release it after use.

 This app was developed as part of the **Modern Application Development I (MAD I)** course project.